BC-SECURITY/Empire-Cli/README.md

     username: empireadmin
     password: password123
 ```
-- suppress-self-cert-warning - Suppress the http warnings of connecting to a server that uses a self-signed cert
+- **suppress-self-cert-warning** - Suppress the http warnings when connecting to an Empire instance that uses a self-signed cert
-- shortcuts - Shortcuts defined here allow the user to define their own frequently used modules and assign a command to them.
+- **shortcuts** - Shortcuts defined here allow the user to define their own frequently used modules and assign a command to them.
 Let's look at 3 distinct examples.
 All of which can be found in the default [config.yaml](./config.yaml)
 ```yaml
 shortcuts: